wipoi/GWAS-assignment/README.md

 # GWAS-assignment
 Here are scripts for the Genome-Wide Association Studies (GWAS) assignment of the *BVG-7003* course.
 Two tools will be used : *rMVP* and *GAPIT*.
+Example have been made using the genotype data file *geno.hmp.txt* and the phenotype data file *pheno.txt* available in GWAS_data directory.

 ## Installing R, Rstudio and Rtools
 > R, Rstudio and Rtools can be downloaded from : https://posit.co/download/rstudio-desktop/.